metacpan/metacpan-cpan-extracted/distros/G/Graphics-ColorNames/README.md

 The following changes are planned in the future:

-- Support for Perl versions earlier than 5.10 will be removed sometime in 2019.
 - The tied interface will be removed, but implemented in a separate module for users that wish to use it.
-- The namespace for color schemes will be moved to the `Graphics::ColorNames::Schemes` but optios will be added to use the existing scheme.
+- The namespace for color schemes will be moved to the `Graphics::ColorNames::Schemes` but options will be added to use the existing scheme.

     This will allow modules to be named like `Graphics::ColorNames::Tied`